alders/mythtv-stream-hls-dash/README.md

 - Press **Watch TV** when you are satisfied with your choices to start watching.

-Figure 8 shows the Live TV user interface.
+Figure 9 shows the Live TV user interface.

-**Figure 8:** *Live TV user interface.*
+**Figure 9:** *Live TV user interface.*

 <img src="screenshots/live-tv.png" title="live-tv-user-interface"
 id="live-tv-user-interface" width="300" />

-User interface options:
+The user interface provides the following options, listed from top to
+bottom:

 - Select **Stop streaming** when you are done watching[^23].
 This also cleans up the files on disk.